Category Knowledge

 As the world continues to shift towards online shopping, Direct-to-Consumer (D2C) companies are at the forefront of this change.
-2024 is shaping up to be an exciting year for those companies, with new trends emerging and old ones evolving.
+This year is shaping up to be an exciting year for those companies, with new trends emerging and old ones evolving.

 What is a D2C company?